Europe trade action against Bangladesh would have big impact

 BRUSSELS If Bangladesh were to lose its preferential trading status with Europe over conditions in its garment factories, it could face hundreds of millions of dollars in duties and limits on access to its largest trading partner.

-EU officials said on Wednesday they hoped the threat of action would be enough to make Bangladesh change its laws to secure a market which formed over a quarter of the south Asian state's $40.5 billion annual exports in 2011.
+EU officials said on Wednesday they hoped the threat of action would be enough to make Bangladesh change its laws to secure a market which formed over a quarter of the south Asian state's 26 billion pounds annual exports in 2011.
 Any action would likely take more than a year.

 "This is about firing a shot across the bows of Bangladesh to get them to engage on the issue," an EU official told Reuters.
 "We want to turn up the diplomatic heat on them and get them to sit down and discuss this with us."